meatless-exe/meatless-exe.github.io/pages/crypt/character.md

 # Inventory
 You can cary SPINE+2 items in your inventory

-You have a Hangover and your wallet
+Gain an item for your highest Stat

+Gain an item for your Vice:
+1. Greed
+	1. Golden rabbits foot keychain
+	2. $1k defunct casino poker chip
+2. Envy
+	1.
+3. Gluttony
+	1.
+4. Sloth
+	1. Video Vice deluxe membership card
+5. Pride
+	1. Bonsai tree
+	2.

+Roll below for a random Item:

 # Bonds
-You have HEART # of BONDS.
+You have 3 BONDS.
+These are the thing that ground you.
 What does your professions say about your past?
 Your vice?
 Your trinket?
 Jot down one or two ideas, you can refine them later

+1. Smell of old books
+2. Crisp winter air
+3. Sweets

+1. Drinking buddies
+2. Highschool teacher
+3.

 # Other Stuff
 You have 3 Hits

 What’s your character’s name?
 Pronouns?

+You have a hangover